 6. Set the budget

-By developing a well-planned hiring budget, you can effectively predict future costs and demonstrate positive change to stakeholders.
+You can effectively predict future costs and demonstrate positive change to stakeholders by developing a well-planned hiring budget.
 To begin with, you will want to consider the costs of sourcing, selection, onboarding and overheads to identify areas for improvement.
 With effective budget management, you can demonstrate ROI and open the door to potentially securing additional resources for the future.

 Building a strategic recruitment plan can make an immensely positive impact on your business.
 By reducing turnover, efficiently managing time, planning for the future and providing return on investment, you can position yourself for success.